 The main difference between the two is that an adjustment disorder involves stressful situations, while PTSD occurs after a traumatic event.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) classifies both PTSD and adjustment disorder.
-Thankfully, the Department of Veterans Affairs will give benefits to Veterans who suffer from adjustment disorder and PTSD.
+Thankfully, the Department of Veterans Affairs may give benefits to Veterans who suffer from adjustment disorder and PTSD.

 If a Veteran feels as though they have any of these symptoms, they should consult a medical professional immediately.

-The only way that a Veteran will be able to get benefits for adjustment disorder is by making a service connection.
-Going to a VA medical doctor will allow them to get the proper diagnosis and go over the details of the stressor(s).
+The only way a Veteran will be able to get benefits for adjustment disorder is by making a service connection.
+Seeing a VA medical doctor may allow them to get the proper diagnosis and go over the details of the stressor(s).

 Medical professionals mainly prescribe two outlets as proper treatment for adjustment disorder: medication and therapy.